 Here, Kiersten focused her message; she wanted more than for her story to be told.
 Her real message is that she wants us all to live our unguarded, authentic life.

 Choosing to be authentically me

 This is precisely what I’ve been trying to say in many of my last posts.
 And what struck me about what Kiersten was sharing was how powerfully she shared it.
 But also, one thing in particular that she said, “Be you, unguarded and authentically you.”
 WOW!
 Just wow!

-Saying it and being it are totally different things.
-Being it takes raw courage, it takes trust and faith.
+Saying it and being it are different things.
+It takes courage—it takes trust and faith.
 It takes being raw with my emotions and feelings and not letting them stop me.
-It means trusting me that I am already everything I need to be.
+Living authentically also means trusting that I am already everything I need to be.
 That I will make mistakes, and that is part of the journey.
-And faith, not in others as the source of my value, but having confidence in myself.
+It means having faith, not in others as the source of my value, but having confidence in myself.

-I had always believed that our self-expression was what we could say—being able to speak up when it’s needed.
-I won’t know those things don’t matter; it’s essential.
+I had always believed that our self-expression was what we say or being able to speak up when it’s needed.
 But here is what I have learned.
 Our self-expression is more than what we say.
-It is how we are seen and how comfortable we are to be seen authentically!
+It is how we are seen and our ability to be seen authentically!